md-maheen-billah/Md-Maheen-Billah/README.md

 ## About Me 👉😇👈

 I am Md Maheen Billah, I have completed my B.Sc degree in Electrical & Electronic Engineering from [Independent University, Bangladesh](http://iub.ac.bd/).
-A Full-stack developer passionate about crafting innovative solutions!
 Fueled by a collaborative spirit for innovative/disruptive ideas, I leverage my skills to bridge the gap between front-end and back-end development.
 A lifelong learner, I constantly seek ways to improve my communication and technical abilities.

 💻 I love to participate in coding competitions.

-👯 I’m looking to collaborate on Open-Source Projects

 📖 I’m currently learning C Programming Language and Typescript.